 - Has an Eastern Cooperative Oncology Group (ECOG) performance status of either 0 or 1, as assessed within 3 days of study treatment initiation.

-- Male participants must agree to use contraception during the treatment period and for ≥120 days (4 months) after last dose of study treatment and refrain from donating sperm during this period.
+- Male participants must agree to use contraception during the treatment period and for ≥90 days (3 months) after the last dose of olaparib and refrain from donating sperm during this period.

 - Has adequate organ function